 When girls attain 13 years they are separated from their families and made to confine in large tents known as Sathram (inn).
 Elderly women look after these inns.
 Till marriage they are supposed to stay there.
 Inside the tent there are provisions for burning fire.
 Day and night the fire burns in the center of the hall.
 Around the fire they sleep on mats.
 In some inns there are platforms made up of bamboo to sit.

 There will separate satrhram for young men who have crossed 20 years.
 Elderly men look after them.
 [Sathrams are found in remotest settlements only and now mostly among the Muthuvan tribe.
 See sathram in the Muthuvan story]

 Once a girl crosses 13 years she is considered to have attained marriageable age.
 Girls who are ready for marriage are kept hidden in forests.
 Once informed, the would-be bridegrooms who proceed from his inn, look out for the hidden girl.
 The one who finds her before others, will be received by the girl by an act of sprinkling turmeric water.
 This is a sign that they ought to enter into wedlock.

-Listening to the practices of the Mannan tribe I went along the red mud road to wards Thalayorappan kudy, with only a hand full of tiny huts around, very primitive than that of the Mannan.
+Listening to the practices of the Mannan tribe I went along the red mud road to wards Thalayorappan kudy, with only a hand full of tiny huts around.
 These crude straw huts belonged to the Muduvan tribe.
 In the four provinces of Idukki district, it is estimated that 70percent of the population comprises tribals.
 The sources add that there are totally 14 tribal communities.
 Among those who stay in the interior hills there are many who are totally insulated from the outside world.
 Malayarayan, Muduvan, Mannan, Urali, Ulladan, Palian, Irular, Malappulayan, Malavedan, Malappandaram are the ones who are known tribes.
 They have a legacy of 600 years.